360macky/graphem/README.md

 Currently NASA Open MCT does not support TypeScript (see [these issues](https://github.com/nasa/openmct/issues?q=is%3Aissue+is%3Aopen+typescript)), but for a better development experience this plugin was built on it.

 For better integration with the Graphem package it uses [RollUp](https://rollupjs.org/guide/en/), a module bundler, in the same style as [Open MCT YAMCS](https://github.com/evenstensberg/yamcs-openmct-plugin).
+Thanks to this same configuration, it will export a file in UMD ([Universal Module Definition](https://github.com/umdjs/umd)) format.

 ## 🤲 Contributing